xLin7648/UnmSfx/README.md

 ## Repository Layout

-- `unm-sfx/`: Rust source code, public C header, and build notes for the native runtime.
+- `unm-sfx/`: Rust source code, build notes for the native runtime.
 - `com.xlin.unmsfx/`: Unity package that wraps the native runtime and ships the prebuilt binaries used by Unity projects.